The Hateful Eight: Gender issues

 Some critics expressed an unease at the treatment of the antagonistic Daisy Domergue character, who is the subject of repeated physical and verbal abuse and finally hanged in a sequence, which, according to Matt Zoller Seitz of RogerEbert.com, "lingers on Daisy's death with near-pornographic fascination".
 A. O. Scott felt the film "mutates from an exploration of racial animus into an orgy of elaborately justified misogyny".
 Laura Bogart regarded the treatment of Daisy Domergue as a "betrayal" of the positive female characters in previous Tarantino films, such as Kill Bill.
 Juliette Peers wrote that "compared to the stunning twists and inversions of norms that Tarantino's other works offer when presenting female characters, The Hateful Eights sexual politics seem bleakly conservative.
 Daisy is feisty and highly intelligent, yet the plotline is arbitrarily stacked against her."

 Conversely, Courtney Bissonette of Bust praised Tarantino's history of female characters and wrote of Domergue's treatment: "This is equality, man, and it's more feminist to think that a criminal is getting treated the same despite her sex.
 They don't treat her like a fairy princess because she is a woman, they treat her like a killer because she is a killer."
-Sophie Besl of Bitch Flicks argued that Domergue received no special treatment as a woman, is never sexually objectified, and has agency over her own actions (including killing her captor).
-She defended the hanging scene as in the filmic tradition of villains "getting what's coming to [them]", and that equivalent scenes with male villains in previous Tarantino films raised no objections.
-However, Matthew Stogdon felt that as Domergue's crimes are not explained, her status as a criminal deserving execution is not established, breaking the narrative rule of "show, don't tell".
+Stephanie Zacharek of Time praised the way that Daisy laughs at Ruth's continuing violence "as if she were drawing banshee strength from the abuse", describing the depiction as "a notion that may seem like misogyny but is in fact its triumphant opposite".